destroyedlolo/Mer-de-Glace/README.md

 ### 4- additionally, Mer-De-Glace can identify duplication

-Notez-bien : it is comparing numerical signature.
+Notez-bien : it's about comparing numerical signature, not the files themselves.
 It's up to **YOU** to decide if some cleaning is needed or not.

 #### check for duplication